LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_5.md

 ### 📜 Description

-> Son corps produit une énergie sans limites qu'il peut partager avec ceux qu'il touche.
+> Its body produces limitless energy that it can share with those it touches.

 &#8203;

-## ⚔️ Cobaltium
+## ⚔️ Cobalion

 ### 🧾 General Information